 On March 13, 2020, life as we knew it changed.
-Now, over two years later, K-12 educators are facing the impact of the pandemic-related challenges that significantly affect students’ academic and mental well-being.
+Now, years later, K-12 educators are facing the impact of the pandemic-related challenges that significantly affect students’ academic and mental well-being.
 School leaders are looking beyond the crisis and exploring opportunities to fundamentally change the education experience.

 Tap into ESSER Funds

 At the start of the pandemic, the U.S. federal government ushered in unprecedented federal funding to districts and schools.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act determined the definitions and parameters for allowable expenses seen in all three Elementary and Secondary School Emergency Relief (ESSER) funds and designed the distribution to follow the Title I funding formula.
 This first round of funding was designed to provide schools with immediate relief.

 The second round, the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, allows schools to earmark some funds for rebuilding and transitioning purposes.
 The most recent round of ESSER funding through the American Rescue Plan (ARP) Act is your district’s opportunity to dream big.